rouseguy/intro2stats/README.md

     * Pandas
     * Matplotlib
     * Seaborn
+    * IPython and IPython notebook - Everything here would be an IPython notebook
 * Software Requirements
     * Python 2.7
     * git - so that this repo can be cloned :)